brineylab/abutils/docs/source/tools/clustering.rst

-**get the largest cluster from VSEARCH clustering of a list of ``Sequence`` objects** The ``Clusters`` object iterates over all of the clusters, which are themselves ``Cluster`` objects.
+**get the largest cluster from VSEARCH clustering of a list of ``Sequence`` objects**

+Iterating over a ``Clusters`` object iterates over all of the clusters it contains, which are themselves ``Cluster`` objects.
 By default, they are sorted by size in descending order, so the first cluster is the largest.

 .. code-block:: python

     import abutils